 Removal of IAPs does not generally result in a large increase in yield compared to the increase in runoff.
 However, it is interesting to note that due to the location of the Kwena Dam and the operation of the Kwena Dam within a systems context, it seems as if removing IAPs from the Crocodile River, (especially from upstream of the Kwena Dam) will result in a significant increase in the system yield.
-It has been established that the infested area in the Kwena Dam catchment is as high as 77 km The removal of IAPs in the Primkop Dam catchment could also improve the yield of Primkop Dam significantly.
-There is approximately 17.5 km IAPs upstream of this dam.
+It is therefore recommended that this option be investigated in more detail, firstly to confirm the existence and areas of IAPs and secondly to carry out systems modelling to confirm the increase in yield.